NathanKr/next.js-dev-debug/README.md

 For all subsequent debugging sessions, you can simply press <code>F5</code> as VS Code remembers the last configuration you used.
 </p>

-The following is an image of breakpoint hit
+The following image shows a breakpoint being hit

 <img src='./figs/debug-client-component.png' alt='Breakpoint hit in client component'/>